-- Adopt a whole school approach to the identification, assessment and provision for children with special educational needs (SEND). - View our SEND provision as an ongoing, developing process. - To identify at the earliest opportunity, all children that need special consideration to support their needs (whether these are educational, social, physical or emotional) - Ensure that teaching staff are aware of and are sensitive to the needs of all children, teaching children in a way that is more appropriate to their needs. - Incorporate Special Educational Needs procedures including individual education plans (IEPs) into curriculum planning and make suitable provision for children with SEND to fully develop their abilities, interests and aptitudes and gain maximum access to the curriculum. - Continue to develop effective partnerships between school, parents and carers and outside agencies.
-To work in partnership with parents, children and relevant external agencies in order to provide for children's special educational needs - Encourage children, parents and carers to participate in decision-making. - Ensure that assessment and record-keeping systems provide adequate means of recording attainment and achievement and give sufficient information for carefully planned progression. - Ensure all involved with children with Special Educational Needs work as a team with the Mission Statement in mind. - Help all children achieve to the best of their abilities, despite any difficulty or disability they may have and give every child the entitlement to a sense of achievement. - Ensure that all children with SEND are fully included in all activities of the school in order to promote the highest levels of achievement. - To promote self worth and enthusiasm by encouraging independence at all age and ability levels. - To regularly review the policy and practice in order to achieve best practice.
+- Adopt a whole school approach to the identification, assessment and provision for children with special educational needs (SEND). - View our SEND provision as an ongoing, developing process. - To identify at the earliest opportunity, all children that need special consideration to support their needs (whether these are educational, social, physical or emotional). - Ensure that teaching staff raise the aspirations, expectations and achievement for all children with SEND. - Incorporate Special Educational Needs procedures including Learner Profiles, One Page Profiles, My Support Plans and Education Health Care Plans into curriculum planning and make suitable provision for children with SEND to fully develop their abilities, interests and aptitudes and gain maximum access to the curriculum.

+- To develop and work in effective partnerships with parents, children and relevant external agencies in order to provide effective high quality provision for children with special educational needs. - To work within a 'person centred approach' fostering and promoting effective collaboration with children, parents and outside agencies. - Ensure that assessment and record-keeping systems provide adequate means of recording attainment and achievement and give sufficient information for carefully planned progression. - Help all children achieve to the best of their abilities, despite any difficulty or disability they may have and give every child the entitlement to a sense of achievement. - Ensure that all children with SEND are fully included in all activities of the school in order to promote the highest levels of achievement. - To work within the guidance of the SEND code of Practice (2014). - To develop existing skills of all staff in the identification, assessment of and provision for pupils with SEND and to provide training and support as appropriate. - To promote self-worth and enthusiasm by encouraging independence at all age and ability levels. - To regularly review the policy and practice in order to achieve best practice.